josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 What you're looking at when you hit an error is SvelteKit's built-in error component.

-However, just like we can provide our own `__layout.svelte` file, we can _also_ provide an `__error.svelte` file, to template and format any errors our users might run into.
+However, just like we can provide our own `+layout.svelte` file, we can _also_ provide an `__error.svelte` file, to template and format any errors our users might run into.

 I won't go into detail here, but you can check the official [Svelte docs error pages entry](https://kit.svelte.dev/docs#layouts-error-pages) for more info.